alonhar/lambda-mongodb-s3-backup/README.md

 - Clone this repository.
 - Zip all the files.
-- And upload the zip to  lambda
+- And upload the zip to  a new aws lambda